WAA-A1/DengueScope/README.md

-# Privacy-Preserving Federated Learning for Collaborative Intrusion Detection (DengueScope)
+# Privacy-Preserving Federated Learning for Collaborative Intrusion Detection (privacy-preserving-federated-ids)

 ## Overview
 This project implements a privacy-preserving federated learning framework for collaborative intrusion detection using NSL-KDD, UNSW-NB15, and CIC-DDoS2019 datasets.